 Presentation

 The presentation of the CCA LYRA is stereotypically IEM-like.
-The soundstage is average, and imaging is mostly left, right, and center.
+The soundstage is average, and imaging is mostly left, right, and centre.
 Instrument separation is nothing special, but the sound doesn’t feel cramped or congested.

 Should You Buy CCA LYRA?